Where Words Defy the World

 by John Jantunen

 When he was a toddler, Anyk was notoriously fussy about taking a bath and getting ready for bed, so I started making up stories to settle him.
-His favourites were always about little Petey’s adventures with his dad, a tow truck driver who seemed to get up to no end of trouble.
-The tales had a decidedly calming effect, and afterwards a couple of picture books were generally enough to lull him to sleep.
-I estimate that I read him over four thousand of these over the next few years and, when his attention span seemed to warrant it, I decided to make the transition to meatier tomes.
+His favourites were always about little Petey’s adventures with his dad, a tow truck driver, who seemed to get up to no end of trouble.
+The tales had a decidedly calming effect and, afterwards, a couple of picture books were generally enough to lull him to sleep.
+I estimate that I read him over four thousand of these over the next few years and, when his attention span seemed to warrant it, I decided to make the transition to meatier fare.

 Another friend suggested Cornelia Funke's The Thief Lord.
 Anyk really enjoyed it, he considers it a personal favourite to this day, so I tried reading him Inkheart.
-Its clumsy prose befuddled my tongue though, and after a hundred or so pages I told him he was old enough to finish it on his own.
-I then made a run at A Series Of Unfortunate Events but found that its casual disregard for human life was at odds with the boy I was trying to raise.
-Midway through the third I laid it aside.
+Its surprisingly clumsy prose befuddled my tongue though and, after a hundred or so pages, I told him he was old enough to finish it on his own.
+I then made a run at A Series Of Unfortunate Events, but found that its casual disregard for human life was at odds with the boy I was trying to raise.
+Midway through the third, I laid it aside.

 I perused my bookshelf for something that put death in its proper place and came across Cormac McCarthy’s The Road (which does that and then some).
 It was a hard sell to my partner, Tanja.
 After promising her that, if it gave him nightmares, I’d be the one getting up to calm him down, she grudgingly relented as she often does when she knows that time will out the error of my ways.